juniorohanyere/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The 10-mirror_permissions script sets the mode of the file hello the same as olleh The 11-directories_permissions script adds execute permission to all users to all subdirectories of the current directory The 12-directory_permissions script creates a directory called my_dir with permissions 751 in the working directory
+The 10-mirror_permissions script sets the mode of the file hello the same as olleh The 11-directories_permissions script adds execute permission to all users to all subdirectories of the current directory The 12-directory_permissions script creates a directory called my_dir with permissions 751 in the working directory The 13-change_group script changes the group owner to school for the file hello